 Critically the reaction of the promoter to the people in the room will quickly tell you the difference between a good or a bad promoter.
 A bad promoter will be happy with simply numbers, and they won’t care who is in the room.

-Meanwhile a good promoter will be delighted with a crowd, but concerned if it is all friends and family.
+Meanwhile, a good promoter will be delighted with a crowd but concerned if it is all friends and family.
 Why?
-Because they were hired by the venue to to drive repeat visitors to their venue, and they will know these people have come for the band not the venue, or the night.
+Because they were hired by the venue to drive repeat visitors to their venue, and they will know these people have come for the band, not the venue, or the night.
 The next time they run a night, they will have to start again and this is not going to help the venue build a sustainable business.
 Imagine a hairdresser that didn’t have any returning customers, the business would quickly fail.

 Faced with these threats musicians typically switch off.
 Any chance of a fruitful partnership between the musician and the promoter is unlikely, and the opportunity for a great gig diminishes.
 So how can this be avoided, and what should the artist be doing?